ubolonton/twisted-csp/README.md

 ```

 ## csp.channelify(deferred)
 Convert a Twisted deferred into a channel.
-A tuple of `(value, failure)` will be put on the channel once the deferred finishes
+A tuple of `(value, failure)` will be put on the channel once the deferred finishes.
 ```python
 from twisted.web.client import getPage def google(url):